Foster Grandparent Program

 Butler County Foster Grandparent Program

 The Butler County Department on Aging is the sponsoring agency for the Foster Grandparent Program.
-Our first three years has been a success.
+The Program has been with the county for eight amazing years.
 None of this would be possible without the wonderful Foster Grandparents who make this program the success!
 Here is the current FGP inservice schedule.

 About the Program

 The Foster Grandparent Program is part of AmeriCorps along with RSVP and Senior Companion Program.
 AmeriCorps Seniors is a branch of AmeriCorps (aka Corporation for National and Community Service), the federal agency that supports service and volunteering programs to improve lives, strengthen communities and foster civic engagement.

 Our Foster Grandparent Program (FGP) serves a six county area.
 These six counties are Butler, Cowley, Elk, Harvey, Marion, and Reno.
 Foster Grandparents serve at various local organizations--faith-based groups, Head Start Centers, schools, and other youth facilities--to help children learn to read, provide one-on-one tutoring, and guide children at a critical time in their lives.

 The Foster Grandparent Program distributes a monthly newsletter that is now available online.
 Read this month's newsletter.